-- 19 We receive enquiries about our education standards and quality assurance processes by email, letter and telephone.
+- 21 We receive enquiries about our education standards and quality assurance processes by email, letter and telephone.
 We use any personal information provided to us for the purpose of answering the enquiry.
-We may share the information we have been provided with another relevant department within the NMC for the purpose of trying to assist the enquirer with their query. - 20 Where we receive an enquiry that raises a concern about a registered nurse, midwife or nursing associate, we'll consider whether this needs to be referred for investigation.
+We may share the information we have been provided with another relevant department within the NMC for the purpose of trying to assist the enquirer with their query. - 22 Where we receive an enquiry that raises a concern about a registered nurse or midwife, we'll consider whether this needs to be referred for investigation.
 In some circumstances, we may decide to share the information with an external third party, such as other healthcare regulators, where we consider a public protection issue arises.